denniswcai/SmpCommandLine/README.md

     (For a qucik reference of usage, you may check the example codes in SmpCommandLine_Demo.cpp)

-  ## In command line, arguments provided by user are separated by space.
-In general, there are two
+  ## Prior knowledge
-    kinds of arguments in command line: Flagged Arguments and Unflagged Arguments.
+    In command line, arguments provided by user are separated by space.
+In general, there are two kinds of arguments in command line: Flagged Arguments and Unflagged Arguments.
 A Flagged Argument could start with a hyphen sign and a conjuncted character (eg: -n), which is referred to as short flag, or, start with double hyphen signs with a string (e.g.: --image_name),